dani8439/collection_tracker1/README.md

 * Run `rake db:migrate` to set up the database.

+* Run `rake db:seed` to seed data for example user to see how app works.

 * Run `shotgun` to run the app locally.

 ### MIT License ###